djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 Focusing on the work done to fill the gaps between a key strategic project and the messy reality of implementation the paper seeks to explore the entangled relationships necessary to maximise accessibility, quality, and cost effectiveness.

+> we must look beyond isolated ideas of technologies or teaching methods, to the situated, entangled combinations of diverse elements involved in educational activity (Fawns, 2022)

 Findings
+- use Fawns idea of "educators susceptible to an inadequate appreciation of complexity relating to how it is entangled in educational activity"...leading to the idea of the missing "lightweight IT"/digital infrastructure
 - atomistic, standardised views create a capability
 - an inability to effectively deal with the entangled related of educational technology (insert Fawns term?)